J. T. Snow: Early life

-Snow was born in Long Beach, California, to former NFL player Jack Snow and Merry Carole Shane, who died in 1998 from thyroid cancer.
+Jack Thomas Snow Jr. was born on February 26, 1968, in Long Beach, California, to former NFL player Jack Snow and Merry Carole Shane, who died in 1998 from thyroid cancer.
 He has two sisters, Michelle and Stephanie.

 His father worked with him at first base, throwing balls from shortstop purposely in the dirt to improve his fielding skills.
 He played recreational baseball in Seal Beach, for what is now known as Seal Beach PONY.
 Snow attended Los Alamitos High School in Los Alamitos, California and was awarded All-Orange County honors in baseball, football, and basketball.
 He played safety his junior year (1984) and quarterback his senior year (1985) on the varsity football team.
-Receiver Rob Katzaroff set an Orange County record with 93 single-season receptions (a record which still stands after the 2022 season) while Snow played quarterback.
+Receiver Rob Katzaroff set an Orange County record with 93 single-season receptions while Snow played quarterback.
 On the basketball team, Snow played point guard.
 On the baseball team, Snow played with future Giants reliever Robb Nen and future UCLA Bruins outfielder Katzaroff.
 All three Griffin baseball players from the 1985 season were eventually drafted to play minor league baseball.